balaji-embedcentrum/ElectricParkingBrake/01 Product Line/EPB_ExternalSystems_README.md

 This document describes the external system blocks that provide interfaces to the Electric Parking Brake (EPB) ECU.
 These blocks define the boundary between the EPB system and external vehicle systems.

 ## Sylang v2.21.24 Syntax Updates
-**Important**: As of Sylang v2.21.24, the `direction` keyword is no longer valid in block (.blk) files.
-Message and signal definitions now use only `datatype` and `description` properties.
+**Important**: As of Sylang v2.21.24, the `direction` keyword is no longer valid in block (.blk) files. operation and signal definitions now use only `datatype` and `description` properties.
 Interface direction is determined by context and naming conventions:
-- Messages/signals ending with "Output" typically provide data to other blocks
+- operations/signals ending with "Output" typically provide data to other blocks
-- Messages/signals ending with "Input" typically receive data from other blocks
+- operations/signals ending with "Input" typically receive data from other blocks
 - The EPB ECU uses input naming to indicate interfaces it needs from external systems

 ## Block Definition Properties